Iron16Bit/icp-p2p/README.md

 ```
 npm run prepare-[cpp/python/java]
 ```

+Each language built is zipped inside the `export-languages.zip` file, which can be copied and distribted for use in the [mobile app](https://github.com/Iron16Bit/icp-app).

 The build-all command will generate a `dist/base` folder with the following files:
 - `*.iife.js`: script to be included inside the HTML page using ICP; to reduce the size of the bundle to be downloaded, please use the file corresponding to the language you want to use;